deadpixi/contracts/README.rst

     >>> nl.pop()
     >>> nl.pop()
     Traceback (most recent call last):
-    AssertionError: inner list can never be empty
+    PostconditionError: inner list can never be empty

     >>> nl = NonemptyList(["a", "b", "c"])
     Traceback (most recent call last):
-    AssertionError: inner list must consist only of integers
+    PostconditionError: inner list must consist only of integers

 Violations of invariants are ignored in the following situations: